TypeScriptToLua/TypeScriptToLua.github.io/docs/api/overview.md

 title: Overview
 ---

-TypeScriptToLua provides a high-level and a low-level API.
-The high-level API can be used to invoke basic transpiler operations.
-The low-level API can be used to extend and override default transpiler behavior, to customize it to your specific environment.

 ## High-level API

-The high level API allows you to simply invoke several common transpiler operations from code.
+The high level API allows you to simply invoke several common transpiler operations using well-known language primitives, handling usage of TypeScript API for you.

 ### TranspileString